Science and technology in China: History

 The Cultural Revolution (1966-1976), which sought to remove perceived bourgeois influences and attitudes, caused large negative effects and disruptions.
 Construction of the Third Front slowed during its early stages.
 Among other measures it saw the scientific community and formal education attacked, intellectuals were sent to do manual labor, universities and academic journals were closed, most research ceased, and for nearly a decade China trained no new scientists and engineers.

 In 1966, China transitioned from vacuum-tube computers to fully transistorized computers.
 In the mid-1960s through the late 1960s, China began a semiconductor program and was producing third-generation computers by 1972.

 After Mao Zedong's death, S&T was established as one of the Four Modernizations in 1976.
-The new leader Deng Xiaoping, and architect of the Chinese economic reform, was a strong promoter of S&T and reversed the policies of the Cultural revolution.
+The new leader Deng Xiaoping, and architect of the reform and opening up, was a strong promoter of S&T and reversed the policies of the Cultural revolution.
 The Soviet inspired system was then gradually reformed.
 Media began promoting the value of S&T, scientific thinking, and scientific achievement.
 The third and fourth generations of leaders came almost exclusively from technical backgrounds.

 In March 1986, China launched the large-scale technology development plan, the 863 Project.

 The State Council of the People's Republic of China in 1995 issued the "Decision on Accelerating S&T Development" which described planned Science & Technology development for the coming decades.
 It described S&T as the chief productive force and affecting economic development, social progress, national strength, and living standards.
 S&T should become closely associated with market needs.
 Not only Soviet style institutes should do research but also universities and private industries.
 State institutions should form joint ventures with Chinese or foreign venture capital in order for S&T developments to reach the industry.
 S&T personal should become more occupationally mobile, pay should be linked to economic results, and age and seniority should become less important for personal decisions.
 Intellectual property rights should be respected.
 Information exchange should improve and there should be competition and open bidding on projects.
 The environment should be protected.
 Chinese indigenous S&T in certain key areas should be especially promoted.
 Public officials should improve their understanding of S&T and incorporate S&T in decision making.
 Society, including Communist Party youth organizations, labor unions and the mass media, should actively promote respect for knowledge and human talents.